ensembl260/php-sdk/README.md

 # php-sdk

-Official PHP SDK for [ma-residence](https://www.ma-residence.fr)'s API.
+Official PHP SDK for [ensembl260](https://www.ensembl260.fr)'s API.

 ## Get started

-To use [ma-residence's API](https://github.com/ensembl260/api), you have to register your application.
+To use [ensembl260's API](https://github.com/ensembl260/api), you have to register your application.
 When registering your application, you will obtain a ***client_id*** and ***client_secret***.
 The ***client_id*** and ***client_secret*** will be necessary to use the API.